eficode-academy/helm-katas/test-helm-deployments.md

 - Verify that all resources are correctly deployed with `kubectl get pods`.

-> It is important that all pods are in the `ready` state, since otherwise we might get a false negative when we run the test.
+> It is important that all pods are in the `READY` state, since otherwise we might get a false negative when we run the test.

-- Execute the test: `helm test sentences`
+- Execute the test: `$ helm test sentences`

-- Verify that your output is successfull like the below example:
+- Verify that your output is successful like the below example:

 ```sh
 $ helm test sentences